tetherless-world/SQuARE/index.md

 ```
 **Explanation**

-Since _resource_ has a _irreflexiveProperty} assertion, and _irreflexiveProperty} is a irreflexive property, we can infer that the relationship _resource_ _irreflexiveProperty} _resource_ does not exist.
+Since _resource_ has a _irreflexiveProperty_ assertion, and _irreflexiveProperty_ is a irreflexive property, we can infer that the relationship _resource_ _irreflexiveProperty_ _resource_ does not exist.

 **Example**